About Lord Gray

 The Gray Peerage is one of the oldest in Scotland.
 Sir Andrew Gray of Broxmouth was created 1st Lord Gray circa 1440.
 His ancestor, another Andrew Gray, is noted as a supporter of Robert the Bruce from about 1306 and was with him at the Battle of the Pass of Brander in 1308.

-John Gray of Creichie who was a cousin of the family married the daughter (and only child of the then Lord Gray) and shortly after the Act of Union in 1707, Queen Anne granted him new Letters Patent, which specifically provided for a succession through the female line if there were no male heirs.
+John Gray of Creichie who was a cousin of the family married Majory the daughter and only child of the 9th Lord Gray.
+Shortly after the Act of Union in 1707, Queen Anne granted him new Letters Patent, which specifically provided for a succession through the female line if there were no male heirs.
 This principle was re-established by the great-grandmother of the present Lord Gray when she brought her case to claim the Peerage in the 1890s.